andersnygaard/Paradox-sailboat/README.md

 ## Chine Runners: A Revolutionary Feature

-The Paradox sailboat's chine runners represent a striking innovation in nautical design, a testament to the ingenuity of their creator, Matt Layden.
+The Paradox sailboat's chine runners represent a striking innovation in nautical design.
 Their development marks a significant point in the evolution of small sailing craft, particularly those designed for shallow waters.
 The essence of chine runners lies in their deceptively simple yet highly effective design, enabling these boats to perform remarkably well under various conditions, especially in navigating windward.

 Chine runners are unique elements in boat design.
 They are small, horizontal winglets that extend from the chines, the juncture where the bottom of the boat meets the sides, for approximately one-third of the boat's length.
 These are not merely protrusions of the boat's base layer; they are robust structures, integral to the boat's design, which reside in the central underwater section of the chine.
 The brilliance of chine runners is encapsulated in their dual function: they eliminate the need for a centerboard or leeboard, while providing the boat with lateral resistance.
 This is particularly advantageous in shallow waters where traditional deep keels or boards are impractical.